Your cart

 Five tips for pleasurable festival sex

-There’s no aphrodisiac like a music festival.
+There’s no aphrodisiac quite like a music festival.
 Hedonism is the name of the game.
-The tunes are pumping, the fits are impeccable, the crowd is babin’, and the vibes are ecstatic.
-Mud and questionable shower facilities aside, it’s totally possible to have good - no, great sex - at a festival.
+The tunes are pumping, the outfits are on point, the crowd is lively, and the vibes are electric.
+Mud and questionable shower facilities aside, it’s entirely possible to have good—no, great—sex at a festival.

 1. Pack properly

-You know what we’re about to say.
-Condoms (or diaphragms).
-Bring ‘em.
-Bring more than you think you’ll need, and keep them on you.
+You know what’s coming: Condoms (or diaphragms).
+Bring them.
+Bring more than you think you’ll need, and keep them close at hand.
 That way, if you find yourself in someone else’s tent, you won’t be tempted to go without.
 Let fond memories be the only thing you take home with you.

-A few extra luxuries can totally level up your festival root.
-A tube of lube takes up next-to-no luggage space and ensures a frictionless romp.
+A few extra luxuries can elevate your festival experience.
+A tube of lube takes up hardly any space and ensures a fluid, effortless connection.
 Plenty of mints or gum will have you kissing with confidence.
-Wet wipes are cheap and perfect for a quick and effective clean up, before or after (get the biodegradable ones and dispose of them responsibly.)
+Wet wipes are inexpensive and perfect for a quick and effective clean-up, before or after (opt for biodegradable ones and dispose of them responsibly).

 1. Have your own tent

-Our hottest tip is to bring your own tent.
-It’s worth every ounce of the hassle for the peace of mind.
-Knowing your mate’s not going to burst in looking for their wellies while you’re going at it is a massive turn on.
-If you must share, at least give your roomies a heads-up when you’re entertaining company.
+Our top tip?
+Bring your own tent.
+It’s worth every bit of hassle for the peace of mind it provides.
+Knowing your friends won’t walk in looking for their wellies while you’re in the moment is a significant relief.
+If you must share, be sure to give your housemates a heads-up when you’re entertaining company.

-Keep in mind that if you leave the lights on in your tent, your neighbours will be treated to a shadow puppet show of your sexual manoeuvres.
+And remember: if you leave the lights on in your tent, your neighbours might catch a glimpse of your activities through the fabric.

 1. Stay kind

 Festivals are all about escapism and pleasure.
-They’re not, however, an alternate universe devoid of morality.
-If you or your love-buddy are too drunk or high to give informed, enthusiastic consent, it’s hands off.
-If someone changes their mind or doesn’t want to perform a particular sexual act (oral sex on the third no-shower day, for example), don’t be offended.
-Finally, if you get lucky at a multi-day festival, chances are you’ll bump into your partner again.
-Don’t forget to be polite, friendly and respectful in all your encounters.
+However, they’re not an alternate universe devoid of morality.
+If you or your partner are too drunk or high to give informed, enthusiastic consent, it’s hands off.
+If someone changes their mind or isn’t comfortable with a particular sexual act (oral sex on the third no-shower day, for example), don’t take it personally.
+Lastly, if you get lucky at a multi-day festival, chances are you’ll run into your partner again.
+Be polite, friendly, and respectful in all your encounters.

 1. Pee after sex

-This one’s applicable to penis-havers too, but extra important for people with a vagina, and especially those who are prone to cystitis.
-Urinating after sex helps flush out bacteria from the urethra, thereby helping to prevent a urinary tract infection.
-At a festival, everyone’s grottier than usual, so do yourself a favour.
-Go for a wee before you nod off, or else risk spending your weekend of revelry dashing to and from the portapotty.
+This applies to everyone, but it’s especially crucial for women and those with vaginas—particularly those prone to cystitis.
+Urinating after sex helps flush out bacteria from the urethra, thereby reducing the risk of urinary tract infections.
+At a festival, everyone’s a bit grottier than usual, so do yourself a favour.
+Make a trip to the loo before you settle in for the night, or you might find yourself making frequent dashes to the porta-potty during your weekend of revelry.

 1. Have fun

-What better way to top off a long weekend dedicated to pleasure than mind-blowing sex?
-Now you’re fully briefed and totally prepared, get out there and shake your booty!
-Oh, and have a dance, as well.
+What better way to top off a weekend dedicated to pleasure than mind-blowing sex?
+Now that you’re fully briefed and prepared, get out there and shake your booty!
+Oh, and don't forget to dance as well.

 Previous post